A Guide to Physical Therapy for Shoulder Pain

 - Reach one arm up overhead and place your hand on the opposite side of your head.

-- Gently pull your head sideways towards that same shoulder until you feel a stretch in the opposite side of the neck.
+- Gently pull your head sideways towards that same shoulder until you feel a stretch in the opposite side of the neck and along the top of your shoulder blade.

 This is a great all-around stretch for the entire upper body, including the shoulders, chest, and back.
 It can also help to calm the mind and relieve stress.